Air pressure mix-up causes mass bleeding on Indian flight

 People on board posted photos and videos of the calamity online, with one purported passenger, Darshak Hathi, uploading footage on Twitter showing travellers using oxygen masks.

-"Panic situation due to technical fault in @jetairways 9W 0697 going from Mumbai to Jaipur," he tweeted.
+"Panic situation due to technical fault in @jetairways 9W 0697 going from Mumbai to Jaipur," he tweeted, adding that all passengers were safe.

-"Flt return back to Mumbai after 45 mts.
-All passengers are safe including me," he added.
+Another traveller said the pilot did not make any announcement other than that the flight would turn back to Mumbai.

-India's Ministry of Civil Aviation said in a tweet it had sought an "immediate report" from official agencies.
+"I was in the business class and the oxygen mask came down suddenly.
+One passenger came running from the back asking everyone to put on the masks," he told the NDTV news network.

 In January, two Jet Airways pilots were grounded for getting into a brawl and storming out of the cockpit briefly during a New Year's Day flight from London to Mumbai.